top of page

 Next Steps

-Public Review & Comment
+Environmental Assessment Review & Comment

 If the EA is approved, no further environmental review is required and the project will advance to the next stages of development, pending the availability of funding.
-If the EA is not approved, additional environmental studies would be required.
+If the EA is not approved, additional environmental studies will be required.
+This determination is expected in early 2027.

-Project Development MIlestones.png
+Project Development Milestones Graphic

 Phasing & Timing